omaryasser/TS-Chat/README.md

-# tschat
+# Description
-a client/server chat application
+This is a simple client/server chat application implemented in JAVA.